Every smoker is afraid of the nicotine withdrawal symptoms, but do you have to really worry?

 - Nicotine withdrawal is a sign of health, healing, and progress and a reminder that you don’t want to go back to smoking.

-If you want to overcome the mental addiction and change how you see smoking make sure you get the foundational video of the CBQ Method.
+If you want to overcome the mental addiction and change how you see smoking, you can start by getting the foundational video and PDF starter guide of the CBQ Method.

-And if you want help and support, join our CBQ method Facebook support group.
-We have thousands of members who are on the same journey as you.
-And we post tips every day to help you quit smoking and remain smoke free.
+And if you want help and support, you can join our CBQ method Facebook support group.
+We have thousands of amazing members who are on the same journey as you, and we post tips every day to help you quit smoking and remain smoke-free.

 Join the support community here: https://www.facebook.com/groups/cbqmethod/